 Our study closely follows the literature of microfinance design as hallmarked in \citet{Field2013} who found a grace period induces more risk taking and subsequent loan delinquency.
 Similar to their study, we allow some borrowers a grace period in repayment.
 We use an experiment under a more controlled environment that the investment choice set is smaller and the duration of grace period is tailored to match the cash flow profile of presumed (dairy cattle) production.
 Under our setting, unless one is committed to behave opportunistically, it is difficult to delay a payment or to invest in riskier assets when given a grace period that suits the actual cash flow of investment with a Pareto-dominant risk-return profile.
 Our study is also related to a large scale cattle transfer study conducted in the neighbouring area \citep{BandieraBRAC2017}.
 The targeted population of their study is similar to ours, yet our study population resides on less stable terrain, are more exposed to flood and water logging, are considered to be less well connected to the market, are equally less trained, and are probably poorer.
 The chance of survival for each investment is expected to be no higher.
 The difference in experimental design is that they use a transfer while we use loans and leases, and charge a market-rate fee to everything we provide.
 Our experiment is designed to be financially viable if the repayment is made.

 We found that entrepreneurship is not a prerequisite for microfinance lending and repayments.
 There is little difference in the outcomes out of the packaged attribute when compared to the traditional Grameen style lending.
 We intepret this as due to more uniform investment opportunity in the area compared with the urban setting of \citet{Field2013}.
 We found that having upfront liquidity is the key to greater asset accumulation and higher loan repayment rates.
-We consider this as evidence of a poverty trap which is formed by the nnconvex production set of cattle.
-We also found weak evdence that a grace period also increases asset accumulation.
+We consider this as evidence of a poverty trap which is formed by the nonconvex production set of cattle.
+We also found weak evidence that a grace period also increases asset accumulation.

-In the following section, we will describe the experimental setting of the microfinance intervention.
+In the following sections, we will describe the experimental setting of the microfinance intervention.
 The next Section summarises the existing literature.
 Section \ref{SecBackground} gives the brief account of background of study site.
 Section \ref{SecTheory} shows a possible mechanism of poverty trap that our target population is under.
 Section \ref{SecExperimentalDesign} lays out the details of experimental design.
 Section \ref{SecEmpiricalStrategy} explains the estimation strategy.
 In section \ref{SecResults}, we provide a brief overview of the experimental results.
 Section \ref{SecConclusion} discusses the interpretation of results.

 \section{Existing studies}